-This guide covers the direct webhook approach using n8n — the same setup we build for clients.
-It's free to self-host, handles every edge case, and gives you complete control over the logic.
+This guide covers the direct webhook approach using n8n -- the same setup we use for clients.
+It handles every edge case, costs around $20/month to run, and gives you full control over the logic.

-A production Stripe–Discord integration isn't just "give role when paid."
+A production Stripe to Discord integration is not just "assign role when paid."
 It needs to cover the full membership lifecycle:

-- Payment succeeded → grant Discord role immediately
+- Payment succeeded: grant paid Discord role immediately

-- Member leaves Discord → log it, cancel Stripe subscription if needed
+- Member leaves Discord: log it and cancel Stripe subscription if required

-- Stripe Webhooks — Stripe fires an event to your n8n URL every time something happens on a subscription
+- Stripe webhooks: Stripe fires an event to your n8n URL every time a subscription changes

-- Discord API — n8n calls Discord's REST API to add or remove roles
+- Discord API: n8n calls Discord's REST API to add or remove the correct role

-The missing link most people struggle with: how does Stripe know a customer's Discord ID?
-You solve this at checkout — pass it as metadata when the Stripe checkout session is created, or collect it via a post-payment form and store it against the customer record.
+The key sticking point for most builders: how does Stripe know a customer's Discord ID?
+You solve this at checkout by passing it as metadata when the Stripe checkout session is created, or collecting it via a post-payment form and storing it against the customer record in Airtable.

 When creating a Stripe Checkout Session, add a custom field to collect the buyer's Discord username or user ID: